oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 1. Click **Add function > Flow Control (category) > Return**
 2. Take the **Output** from the **Compose** card and connect it to the **Return** card

-The flow should look like this:
+The helper flow looks like this:

 {% img blog/workflows-workshop/Workflows_helper_flow_final.jpg alt:"Completed helper flow" %}{: .center-image }